 Running wasn’t my first sport.
 I played volleyball, basketball, jumped over some hurdles, and spent a lot of time horseback riding as a kid.I got started running in my 20s as a way to efficiently get some exercise.
 Because I’ve always liked competitive sports, I started running 5ks and 10ks.
 I had a young child, and this fit nicely into my lifestyle.
 As she got older, I ran further, starting marathoning in my 30s.
 Eventually I hired my first coach who helped me get my times down in the 2:40s qualifying me for the Olympic Marathon trials.
 I finally got the ultra running bug when I turned 42, and it has set up permanent residence.
 Over the past 3 decades I have qualified and run in the marathon trials 4 times, have completed Western States 100 Mile Endurance Run 10 times, 9 of those being in the top 10, and all under 24 hours.
 I have also represented the USA in the World 100k Championships for 8 consecutive teams, always placing in the top 3 for our team.
 Presently, I am still training and racing competitively.

-I have a beautiful daughter, Ruby, a soon-to-be husband, Mark, 2 donkeys, Charley and Rescue, 3 goats, Stella, Frodo, and Hiccup, and a cat, Max.
+I have a beautiful daughter, Ruby, a husband, Mark, 2 donkeys, Charley and Rescue, 3 goats, Stella, Frodo, and Hiccup, and a cat, Max.
 When I’m not running or thinking about running or sleeping from running or talking about running, I am coaching, hanging out with Mark, practicing flute, or putts-ing about on my little hobby farm.